AJWS Global Justice Fellowship: FAQ

 - Vaccinations or other medical expenses related to international travel

-- Health insurance (all participants must have both regular U.S. insurance and international/travelers’ insurance)
+- Health insurance (all fellows must have international/travelers’ insurance)

 The sliding scale of $180 – $540 is based on financial ability.
-We do not want financial constraints to be the limiting factor of anyone’s participant in the Global Justice Fellowship.
-If you would like to discuss your financial situation further, please contact us at firstname.lastname@example.org or 212.792.2886.
+We do not want financial constraints to be the limiting factor of anyone’s participation in the Global Justice Fellowship.
+Please contact us if you would like to discuss your financial situation further.

 Eligibility and Selection

-For all fellowship groups, applicants must be able to participate in all components of the fellowship, including: all orientation programming, the entire 8-10 day experience in the developing world and all post-trip engagements with the group and with the campaign.
+For all fellowship groups, applicants must be able to participate in all components of the fellowship, including: all organizing and advocacy skills trainings, the entire 8-10 day experience in the developing world and regular meetings and campaign organizing events.

 The ideal applicant:

-- Is interested in being part of a select delegation of individuals dedicated to global justice issues and working towards building a more just and equitable world
+- Is interested in joining a community dedicated to global justice issues and working towards building a more just and equitable world

 - Has a strong desire to learn more about how U.S. citizens can impact global policies through advocacy, mobilizing and organizing